cytoscape/cytoscape.js/documentation/md/style.md

 When a taxi edge would be impossible to draw along the regular turning plan --- i.e. one or more turns is too close the source or target --- it is re-routed.
 The re-routing is carried out on a best-effort basis:  Re-routing prioritises the specified direction for bundling over the specified turn distance.
 A `downward` edge, for example, will avoid going in the upward direction where possible.
 In practice, re-routing should not take place for graphs that are well laid out.

+<span class="important-indicator"></span> Only `outside-to-node` endpoints are supported for a taxi edge, i.e. `source-endpoint: outside-to-node` and `target-endpoint: outside-to-node`.

 * **`taxi-direction`** : The main direction of the edge, the direction starting out from the source node; may be one of:
   * `auto` : Automatically use `vertical` or `horizontal`, based on whether the vertical or horizontal distance is largest.
   * `vertical` : Automatically use `downward` or `upward`, based on the vertical direction from source to target.